 We also recommend that you carry a cell phone/camera with you to capture the image of the loose dog in the street.
-If you can determine where the dog lives, follow-up can be made with the Hawai'i Island Humane Society.
+If you can determine where the dog lives, follow-up can be made with the Neighborhood Watch Loose Dogs Coordinator and the Hawai'i Island Humane Society as appropriate.

 Section 4-24.
 Noisy dogs. (a) No person shall keep any dog which barks, bays, cries, howls or makes any other noise continuously or incessantly for a period of ten minutes or barks, bays, cries, howls or makes any other noise intermittently for a period of twenty minutes within a thirty-minute period of time to the disturbance of any person at any time of day or night and regardless of whether the dog is physically situated in or upon private property. (b) A dog shall not be deemed a noisy dog for purposes of this section if, at the time the dog is barking or making any other noise, a person is trespassing or threatening to trespass upon private property in or upon which the dog is situated or for any other legitimate cause which teased or provoked the dog.
 Such action is declared to be a public nuisance and detrimental to the public health and welfare.
 (1983 CC, c 4, art 4, sec 4-24; am 1992, ord 92-109, sec 1.)4-24